-The Science and Information Subcommittee (SIS) of the Great Lakes Advisory Board (GLAB) appreciates the importance of the Measures of Progress (MOPs) in the GLRI action plans.
+The Science and Information Subcommittee (SIS) of the Great Lakes Advisory Board (GLAB) has been asked for its advice on how to incorporate duration/longevity considerations into GLRI proposal selection.
+The SIS appreciates the importance of the Measures of Progress (MOPs) in the GLRI action plans.
 MOPs track actions taken towards specific objectives and help satisfy accountability requirements imposed by Congress and the Office of Management and Budget.
-MOPs that measure program outputs have a critical role in demonstrating the tangible results of the GLRI program, which is necessary to sustain support for the program over time.
-Making the linkage from MOPs that measure outputs to ecological benefits, ideally at a large scale and over a long timeframe, is extremely challenging.
+MOPs that measure program outputs have a critical role in demonstrating the tangible results of the GLRI investments, which is necessary to sustain support for the program over time.
+Making the linkage from MOPs that measure outputs to ecological benefits (outcomes), ideally at a large scale and over a long timeframe, is extremely challenging.
 The SIS applauds efforts by GLRI-funded agencies to find ways to identify and fund projects that may have long-term benefits not easily captured in annual MOP reporting.

-This report is intended as guidance to the Interagency Task Force (IATF) as GLRI-funded agencies search for ways to ensure that GLRI investments have the greatest possible long-term benefit to the Great Lakes.
-The report is based on discussions within the SIS that were informed by charge questions presented by the agencies, and on an examination of whether and how "longevity/duration" considerations have been incorporated into a select group of past projects that were funded in whole or in part by the GLRI program.
+This report is intended as guidance from the GLAB to the Interagency Task Force (IATF) as GLRI-funded agencies search for ways to ensure that GLRI investments have the greatest possible long-term benefit to the Great Lakes.
 The report includes a number of specific recommendations that we believe will assist the agencies as they consider long-term ecological benefits in project selection, and hopefully will help achieve those benefits in the long run.